 Prior to Ad Council, he spent over 10 years in the commercial advertising world, in the areas of account management and strategic planning.
 As a public speaker, he has addressed audiences at the Advertising Research Foundation Conference, the Independent Sector Conference, the Academic Educational Research Association Conference and the National Community Service Conference.
 He is a two-time recipient of the EFFIE award for effective advertising, awarded by the American Marketing Association.
 George lived and worked in Japan in his early career days and has traveled to and consulted in over 50 countries worldwide.

-director of strategy & accounts
+partner, director of strategy & account management

 With over 20 years of agency experience, David oversees strategic and account management related activities for all Citizen clients.
 Since joining the Citizen team in 2007, David has lead the agency’s efforts for Amnesty International, University of California, and development of social action plan focused on promoting tolerance and diversity for USA Network.
 David has worked on a wide variety of client categories and maintains a strong strategic focus and dedication to building lasting relationships.